 Mohs micrographic surgery is recommended to give the highest possible cure rate.
-This is an outpatient procedure performed in the office.
-Dr. Frederick Mohs developed this technique in the 1930’s, and it is now used widely for certain skin cancers, especially certain basal and squamous cell skin cancers.
-Mathew Davey, M.D.
+This is an outpatient procedure performed in our Mohs surgery Omaha, NE & Council Bluffs, IA offices.
+Dr. Frederic Mohs developed this technique in the 1930s, and it is now used widely for certain skin cancers, especially certain basal and squamous cell skin cancers.
+Our Mohs surgeons, Mathew Davey, M.D.
 FAAD and James Shehan, M.D.
-FAAD are both members of The American Society for Mohs Surgery.
+FAAD, are both members of The American Society for Mohs Surgery.

 At the time of the surgery, the dermatologist uses local anesthesia to numb the skin, just as was done with the initial biopsy.
 A section of skin including the visible cancer with a thin rim of normal tissue is removed.
 The section of skin is then taken down the hall to our CLIA-certified Mohs laboratory, where it is frozen, cut into microscopic-thin sections, stained, and then examined under the microscope by the dermatologist to determine if all of the cancer has been removed.
 If any remaining cancer is noted under the microscope, the dermatologist can pinpoint exactly where the involved portion is, and the process above is repeated until the entire area is deemed cancer-free.
 Following that, your dermatologist will discuss the best ways to close the area of skin- in many cases this closure will be performed the same day.